 If you manage to crack the above interview, congratulations!
 This means two things:

 - You have secured a job in the “Generic Coders” category, aka TCS Ninja.
 Your performance in this stage and the next will not affect this job offer.

 - You are qualified to sit for TCS Digital, and here is where things get rough.

 I don’t want to scare you, but I’m not going to lie either.
 This test is a difficult one.
-The good thing, though, is with ample practise, you can definitely crack it.
+The good thing, though, is with ample practice, you can definitely crack it.

 Firstly, let me mention the sections in this test.
 They are English / Verbal ability, Quantitative Aptitude, Lateral Thinking, Agility, Programming Logic, and Advanced Coding.

-You can get familiar with these sections, and practise them on the official mock link, here.
+You can get familiar with these sections, and practice them on the official mock link, here.

 As a summary, the following table shows the order and the time given for these sections.